cockroachdb/docs/v19.1/cluster-topology-patterns.md

 **Configuration**

-- `App` is an application that accesses CockroachDB
+- `App` is an application that accesses CockroachDB.
-- `Load Balancer` is a software-based load balancer
+- `Load Balancer` is a software-based load balancer.
-- The 3 nodes are all running in a single datacenter
+- The 3 nodes are all running in a single datacenter.
-- All CockroachDB nodes communicate with each other
-- The cluster is using the default replication factor of 3 (represented by `r1`, `r2`, `r3`)
+- The cluster is using the default replication factor of 3 (represented by `r1`, `r2`, `r3`).
+Each range has 3 replicas, with each replica on a different node.

 **Availability expectations**

-- The cluster can survive 1 node failure because a majority of replicas (2/3) remains available.
-It will not survive a datacenter failure.
+- With the default replication factor of 3, the cluster can tolerate 1 node failure.
+In such a case, all ranges still have 2 replicas on live nodes and, thus, a majority.
+- The cluster cannot tolerate the simultaneous or near-simultaneous failure of 2 or more nodes.

 **Performance expectations**

-- The network latency among the nodes is expected to be the same, sub-millisecond.
+- The network latency among the nodes is expected to be sub-millisecond.

-### More resilient local deployment
+### Single datacenter, more resilient and/or performant

-While the [basic local deployment](#basic-pattern-for-a-local-deployment) takes advantage of CockroachDB's high availability, shares the load, and spreads capacity, dynamically scaling out the nodes from 3 (to 4) to 5 has many benefits:
+While the [basic single-datacenter deployment](#single-datacenter-basic-pattenr) takes advantage of CockroachDB's high availability, shares the load, and spreads capacity, scaling out the nodes has many benefits:

-- There will be more room to increase replication factor, which increases resiliency against the failure of more than one node.
+- Resiliency: There will be more room to increase the replication factor, which increases resiliency against the failure of more than one node.
+For example, with 5 nodes and a replication factor of 5, each range has 5 replicas, with each replica on a different node.
+In this case, even with 2 nodes down, each range retains a majority of its replicas (3/5).
-- You can scale out; because there are more nodes, you can increase throughput, add storage, etc.
+- Performance: Adding nodes for more processing power and/or storage typically increases throughput.

 There are no constraints on node increments.

 <img src="{{ 'images/v19.1/topology-patterns/resilient-local-deployment.png' | relative_url }}" alt="Resilient local deployment" style="border:1px solid #eee;max-width:100%" />

-## Single-region clusters

-### Single-region, multiple datacenters cluster
+### Multiple datacenters

 Once an organization begins to grow, a datacenter outage isn't acceptable and a cluster needs to be available all of the time.
 This is where a single-region cluster with multiple datacenters is useful.
 For example, an organization can do a cloud deployment across multiple datacenters within the same geographical region.